eb18608/BIF/Portfolio B/Overview and requirements.md

 ﻿# Overview
-<![endif]-->
+**The client:**

-The client is a group of PhD students that conduct research on the flight behaviour of the urban gulls in Bristol (e.g. how they utilise thermal air currents to conserve energy, how their behaviour differs from gulls living in a rural area, etc.).
-They use this research, as well as information about the natural sensory organs of other animals, to find ways to maximise the potential of drones to solve problems and contribute to society.
+*	A group of PhD students at the Bioinspired Flight Lab in the University of Bristol conducting research on the flight behaviour of urban gulls in Bristol
+    -	Research includes how gulls utilise thermal air currents to conserve energy, how their behaviour differs from gulls living in a rural area, etc.
+    -	The research is used to find ways to maximise the potential of drones to solve problems and contribute to society

-In addition to this research, the PhD students run a SCEEM Outreach workshop that is related to the research they are conducting on bio-inspired flight, to engage them with STEM.
-Their program consists of a workshop, where attendees are given a problem and asked to solve it using drones.
-Attendees are given a “budget” that they can use to buy “bio-sensors” (sensors inspired by natural sensory organs of animals) for their drones that may be useful to solving the problem (e.g. echolocation for navigating dark tunnels).
-They are then asked to manoeuvre a real drone around a physical obstacle course.
+*	The students run a SCEEM Outreach workshop related to the research
+    -	The purpose of the workshop is to engage attendees with STEM
+    -	Attendees are given a problem and asked to solve it using drones, using a budget system to purchase bio-sensors (sensors inspired by natural sensory organs of animals) that may be useful for solving the problem

-The PhD students have requested for a platform similar to the workshop.
-Though the solution we have presented will also be entertaining to the users, the domain of the project is mainly education; the app will focus on general orienteering of the workshop attendees.
-The problem that the project will solve is the continuous engagement of attendees after the workshop has ended, to keep them inspired to pursue a career in STEM.
-As such, the project is not meant to serve as a replacement to the workshop, but rather as something for the attendees to take home and keep them engaged with STEM.
+    -	Attendees then navigate a real drone around a physical obstacle course

+**The request:**
+*	A platform similar their workshop to keep attendees engaged with STEM afterwards
+*	The main domain of the product is education, though the solution is also intended to be entertaining to users
+*	The purpose of the product is not an outright replacement of the workshop, but to be something the attendees can take home

+**Our solution:**
-Our proposed solution was to design and create a mobile (Android-based) 3D game, to replicate the challenges that are given to the participants of the workshop.
-As with the original workshop activity, these challenges will consist of an assault course of problems, as well as a customization system where they will consider the different “bio-sensors” they put on their drones.
+*	A mobile (Android-based) 3D game intended to replicate the challenges given to the participants of the workshop
+*	The challenges will consist of problems in the original workshop, divided into several levels
+    -	Certain levels may be timed to simulate time-sensitive problems
+*	A customization system will also be available outside of gameplay
+    -	Different bio-sensors can be equipped on the drone
+    -	Each bio-sensor adds some functionality to either the UI (i.e. minimap) or the drone itself (i.e. the ability to pick up more than one object)
+    -	Bio-sensors will also contain educational flavour text about the animal that inspired it

 # Requirements:
 ## Core user stories and flow steps: